hemaytech/hemaytech/README.md

 # Tech Contributions and Blogs

-- **Open Source Contributions:** Active contributor to open source projects related to data and cloud technologies.
 - **Community Involvement:** Regularly participate in technical forums, webinars, and conferences.
 - **Mentoring:** Passionate about mentoring aspiring data professionals and sharing knowledge.